Cradley, West Midlands: Religious history

 The Evangelicals, who had broken away from the established church, built a chapel in Cradley in 1789.

 The local Anglican church, St. Peter's, was built by a group of Dissenters who gathered together to form the Independent Congregational Society.
-However, a special Act of Parliament (39 Geo.
-III.
-1799), passed on 12 July 1799, took St. Peter's into the Church of England.
+However, a special Act of Parliament in 1799 (39 Geo.
+3. c. lxxii), passed on 12 July 1799, took St. Peter's into the Church of England.

 The Dissenting tradition remained strong, and many local Unitarian, Wesleyan, Methodist and Baptist churches flourished.

 Industrial history

 Cradley achieved prominence in the 19th century as a centre of iron chain making, though the most important centre was the adjacent (but distinct) Cradley Heath.
 The chain was made on a hearth by hammering cut lengths of red-hot wrought iron rod into oval links, one link passing through the next to form a cable.
-The anchor chain for the Titanic was made at Cradley Heath.
+The anchors and chain for the Titanic were made at N. Hingley and Sons, a firm founded in Cradley, but which had moved to nearby Netherton by the time the chain and anchors were made.

 Chain making was not the first or only iron trade carried on in Cradley and the neighbouring towns.
 For hundreds of years nails had been made in the Black Country, and many thousands of men and women were employed in the trade.
 It was the staple industry until the mid-19th century.
 Nail making by hand went into decline after the introduction of machine made nails in about 1830 and many nail makers adapted their smithies and forges, and redirected their skills to making chain.

 Cradley is less famous for coal mining than chain making, but between 1850 and 1950 the collieries were no less important than the chain works in the local economy and for the legacy they left.

 The coal mining and chain making that made Cradley famous are now in the past, and most of the other iron-based trades have declined to a shadow of their former selves.